 Sort of surprisingly, the key to keeping it clean isn't blasting it with disinfectant, but removing the organic matter that the bacteria can grow on.
 Since the sink surface isn't porous (like, say, grout), your key factor here is putting in the work to dislodge anything stuck to the sink walls.
 As in, scrubbing.

 What You Need

-- Scrub from the outside in.
-Scrub your sink from the outside in, top to bottom (this way your dirty water will drip into the areas you haven't cleaned yet instead of the spot that are already clean).
+- Scrub from the outside in: Scrub your sink from the outside in, top to bottom (this way your dirty water will drip into the areas you haven't cleaned yet instead of the spot that are already clean).
 Spend at least 20 seconds in each area, and longer if there's a visible sign of food stuck to the sink.
 Once the sink is finished, scrub the inside of the drain.